amirsanni/php-ews-wrapper/README.md

 # php-ews-wrapper
-A wrapper around jamesiarmes/php-ews library.
+A simple wrapper for jamesiarmes/php-ews library

 # Features